Dr. Randal S. Olson

 Get in touch.

-If you want to work together, talk about LLM evaluations, or nerd out about something specific, drop me a line.
+If you want to work together, talk shop about AI, or nerd out about something specific, drop me a line.
 Email is best.